denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 - Pandas: A library providing high-performance, easy-to-use data structures and data analysis tools for Python.
 - Matplotlib: A plotting library for creating static, animated, and interactive visualizations in Python.
 - Seaborn: A Python data visualization library based on Matplotlib, providing a high-level interface for drawing attractive and informative statistical graphics.
-- Scikit-learn: A Python library for machine learning, offering simple and efficient data mining and analysis tools.
+- Scikit-learn: A Python machine learning library offering simple and efficient data mining and analysis tools.